YashTotale/portfolio-v2/README.md

 Additionally, content utilities are located in the [Content subdirectory](src/Utils/Content).
 Each file in this folder contains utilities to get, resolve, filter, and sort a specific content type.

-## 🛠 Pre-rendering
+## Pre-rendering

 Pre-rendering is a way to generate static HTML files for a SPA.
-I used pre-rendering largely to boost page-load times and SEO.
+I used pre-rendering to boost page-load times and SEO.
 Learn more about its benefits on the [react-snap GitHub page](https://github.com/stereobooster/react-snap).

 Sounds pretty simple, but there are a few caveats with pre-rendering that took a _little_ while for me to debug.